phamxuansang241/Secure-Federated-Learning/README.md

 However, federated learning still poses some security risks, such as malicious clients trying to manipulate the model or leak sensitive data.
 To mitigate these risks, this repository implements a secure federated learning framework using Elgamal and Elliptic Curve encryption protocols.
 These protocols provide strong security guarantees and ensure that the model is trained in a privacy-preserving and secure way.

-## Installation
+## Requirements

-To install the required dependencies, run the following command:
+To install the required dependencies in requirements.txt: